the episode

 Kimberly Faith: I mean, and God cannot fail.

-John McLarty: He says he is the guarantee of our inheritance.
+John McLarty: Really, the Bible has strong legal terms here.
+Guarantees and inheritance and seals.

+Kimberly Faith: Right.
 Yeah.
-He is the guarantee.
-Really, the Bible has strong legal terms here.
-Guarantees and inheritance and Right.

-Kimberly Faith: Yeah.
 I mean, I think the Bible is just, I mean, so inspired.
-Brilliant.
-Of course, God, we know is brilliant, but that word sealed, is refers to a mark of ownership or protection of authenticity.
+It’s brilliant.
+Of course, God, we know, is brilliant, but that word sealed, it refers to a mark of ownership or protection of authenticity.
 You know?
+And it’s like, there’s no one more authentic, more powerful, more real than God, and no one can break his seal.
+So to lose our salvation is unthinkable because God cannot fail.

 John McLarty: Amen to that.